Singapore: Military

 The Singaporean military, arguably the most technologically advanced in Southeast Asia, consists of the Army, the Navy, the Air Force and the Digital and Intelligence Service.
 It is seen as the guarantor of the country's independence, translating into Singapore culture, involving all citizens in the country's defence.
-The government spends 4.9% of the country's GDP on the military—high by regional standards—and one out of every four dollars of government spending is spent on defence.
+The government spent 2.7% of the country's GDP on the military in 2024, the highest in the region.

 After its independence, Singapore had only two infantry regiments commanded by British officers.
 Considered too small to provide effective security for the new country, the development of its military forces became a priority.
 In addition, in October 1971, Britain pulled its military out of Singapore, leaving behind only a small British, Australian and New Zealand force as a token military presence.
 A great deal of initial support came from Israel, a country unrecognised by Singapore's neighbouring Muslim-majority nations of Malaysia and Indonesia.
 The Israel Defense Forces (IDF) commanders were tasked by the Singapore Government to create the Singapore Armed Forces (SAF) from scratch, and Israeli instructors were brought in to train Singaporean soldiers.
 Military courses were conducted according to the IDF's format, and Singapore adopted a system of conscription and reserve service based on the Israeli model.
 Singapore still maintains strong security ties with Israel and is one of the biggest buyers of Israeli arms and weapons systems, with one recent example being the MATADOR anti-tank weapon.

 The SAF is being developed to respond to a wide range of issues in both conventional and unconventional warfare.
 The Defence Science and Technology Agency (DSTA) is responsible for procuring resources for the military.
 The geographic restrictions of Singapore mean that the SAF must plan to fully repulse an attack, as they cannot fall back and re-group.
 The small size of the population has also affected the way the SAF has been designed, with a small active force and a large number of reserves.